 Lilly Endowment Community Scholars Named

-The Community Foundation of Muncie and Delaware County, Inc. has selected the recipients of the 2019 Lilly Endowment Community Scholarship, a four-year award that grants full tuition to any accredited public or private nonprofit college or university in Indiana.
+The Community Foundation of Muncie and Delaware County, Inc. is pleased to announce the recipients of the 2020 Lilly Endowment Community Scholarship, who will reach receive a four-year award that grants full tuition to any accredited public or private nonprofit college or university in Indiana.
 The Lilly Scholarship also covers fees and provides an annual stipend for required books and equipment.

-The recipients of the 2019 Lilly Endowment Community Scholarship are Jackson Adamowicz of Burris Laboratory School and Cody Brelage of Delta High School.
-They were chosen out of an applicant pool of 97 impressive candidates from high schools across Delaware County.
+The recipients of the 2020 Lilly Endowment Community Scholarship are Zachary Stanley of Delta High School and Thomas Wilhoite of Yorktown High School.
+They were chosen out of an applicant pool of 60 candidates from high schools across Delaware County.

 In selecting Delaware County’s Lilly Endowment Community Scholars, consideration is given to student activities and achievements, community and civic service, academic ability and potential for leadership.
 After the field of school nominees was narrowed to two, the finalists’ names were submitted to Independent Colleges of Indiana, Inc. (ICI) for the selection of the recipients.

-ICI is a nonprofit corporation that represents 30 regionally accredited degree granting, nonprofit, private colleges and universities in the state.
+ICI is a nonprofit corporation that represents 30 regionally accredited degree-granting, nonprofit, private colleges and universities in the state.
 The scholarships are a result of a statewide Lilly Endowment initiative to help raise the level of educational attainment in Indiana; to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
-Since the program began in the late 90s, Lilly Endowment Community Scholarships over $372 million have been awarded to more than 4,440 students across Indiana.
+Since the program began in the late 90s, Lilly Endowment Community Scholarships valued at more than $450 million have been awarded to more than 4,750 students across Indiana.